Ronnie76er/ronalleva/_posts/2012-04-25-jacoco-and-play.md

 addSbtPlugin("de.johoop" % "jacoco4sbt" % "1.2.2")
 {% endhighlight %}

-* We also had to add a `build.sbt` file to the root directory of our project.
-It contained the following:
+* We also added the following to the `Build.scala` file in the `project` directory:

 {% highlight scala linenos %}
-import de.johoop.jacoco4sbt._
-import JacocoPlugin._
+import de.johoop.jacoco4sbt.JacocoPlugin._

-seq(jacoco.settings : _*)
+object ApplicationBuild extends Build {

+	val appName         = "webapp"
+	val appVersion      = "1.0-SNAPSHOT"

+	lazy val s = Defaults.defaultSettings ++ Seq(jacoco.settings:_*)

+	val appDependencies = Seq(
+		// Add your project dependencies here,
+	)

+	val main = PlayProject(appName, appVersion, appDependencies, mainLang = JAVA, settings = s).settings(
-parallelExecution in jacoco.Config := false
+		// Add your own project settings here parallelExecution in jacoco.Config := false
+	)
+}
 {% endhighlight %}

-The most important thing here is setting the `parallelExecution` to false in the jacoco Config.
+You'll notice you have to add the JaCoCo settings to the default settings, and set the settings in the Play Project, adding the parallelExecution to false in there.

 Now you can run `jacoco:cover` to produce your beautiful coverage report!
 You can see your report at `target/scala-2.9.1/jacoco/html`.